tak-dcxi/taks-custom-base-css/README.md

 - Prioritizes the use of logical properties to enhance layout direction independence and maintain styling consistency across different writing modes.
 - Supports modern elements and attributes like `dialog`, `search`, `[popover]`, and `[hidden="until-found"]`.
 - Prevents VoiceOver in Safari from recognizing list elements with `list-style: none` as a list by using `list-style-type: ""` to hide them.
+- Prepared a custom property in CSS to remove the half-leading in `line-height` and custom easing functions.
+- Prepared utility classes for `leading-trim` and `visually-hidden`.

 ## Installation